Bloomberg's $10M Super Bowl ad posts misleading stat on child gun deaths

 “It is regrettable but not surprising that salient facts didn’t make the ad," Amy Hunter, director of media relations at the National Rifle Association (NRA), told Fox News.
 "Bloomberg cherry-picked aspects of the story to push his agenda.
 Bloomberg pushes for confiscation of guns and stripping regular Americans of our right to self-defense while he enjoys armed security 24/7.
 He sees America as his kingdom, and the rest of us as his peasants."

-Reached by Fox News Saturday afternoon, the Bloomberg campaign emphasized his gun-control efforts, but did not address the advertisement's characterizations or statistics.
+Reached by Fox News Saturday afternoon, the Bloomberg campaign defended the commercial's language.

 “Ask any grieving parent whose 18- or 19-year-old son or daughter was shot and killed, and they will tell you they lost a child," Bloomberg spokesperson Julie Wood told Fox News.
 "There are simply too many of these deaths, and Mike has a plan to prevent them with common-sense gun safety laws.”